-However, taking into account the influx of gadgets empowered by super-precise electronic watches, your traditional wrist watches have managed not to be ousted out of the marketplace, still taking center stage when emphasizing the wearer’s status, achievements, taste, and addiction to fashion.
+However, taking into account the influx of gadgets empowered by super-precise electronic watches, your traditional wristwatches have managed not to be ousted out of the marketplace, still taking centre stage when emphasizing the wearer’s status, achievements, taste, and addiction to fashion.

 But what development stages have watches passed?
-In spite of the fact that watches are a ‘must-have’ accessories for many business people nowadays, it should be noted that the very first watch was a purely feminine.
+In spite of the fact that watches are a ‘must-have’ accessories for many business people nowadays, it should be noted that the very first watch was purely feminine.
 Made of a gold bracelet adorned with precious stones, it was created for the Evgenia Bogarne – Napoleon Bonaparte’s stepson.
 However, it was still too early to talk about the serial production of watches on a bracelet – as watches were merely a way of distinguishing royal family originality.
 The mechanisms were still rather fragile and far from being accurate.
-Therefore, men considered the watches a ladies’ toy, giving preference to pocket watches, which were often family relics or awards for a long service, and consequently granted extra solidity to the owner.
+Therefore, men considered the watches a ladies’ toy, giving preference to pocket watches, which were often family relics or awards for long service, and consequently granted extra solidity to the owner.

 The outbreak of World War I radically changed the situation in favour of the watches.
 As the hands of the soldiers were occupied with different weapons and the need of synchronizing military operations constantly forced soldiers to be distracted from the battle and watch their pocket clock, many officers and airmen began simply fastening their pocket watches on their wrists.
 The latter highly encouraged the development of watches.
 In addition to the military, pilots and sailors started to use wristwatches as well, nevertheless in high society, wearing a wristwatch was not that accepted up to the 1930s.